 Anyway, what makes me qualified to say these things and toss out these tips?

 Well, I’ve been trying to do this for over thirty years now.
 I was stabbing at the keys on my mom’s old Smith-Corona before most of you ever considered writing as anything more than homework.
 I tried to write my first book in third grade, then another one in seventh grade, plus two while I was in high school.
-I spent years poring over different writing magazines and journals, pulling out ever tip and hint and suggestion I could, and then trying all of them out (even the contradictory ones).
+I spent years poring over different writing magazines and journals, pulling out every tip and hint and suggestion I could, and then trying all of them out (even the contradictory ones).
 I took writing classes in high school and college.
 I joined writing groups.
 I made two attempts at the college novel, then the after-college novel, and then the “moved to California” novel.
 I’m going to go out on a limb and say I probably submitted more manuscripts with paper and postage than at least half of you have done through the miracle space-age technology of email.

 And it all led somewhere.
 I received personal rejection letters from editors at magazines and comic books encouraging me to try again.
 One of my college writing professors, the multi-award winning novelist John Edgar Wideman, told me with absolute certainty that I was going to make it as a writer.
-The first script I wrote got me a meeting with Ron Moore (he of Deep Space Nine and later Battlestar Galactica).
+The first script I wrote got me a meeting with Ron Moore (of Deep Space Nine and later Battlestar Galactica).
 Agents asked to look at my manuscripts.

 some of those books have sold very, very well and received a lot of praise (okay, so there’s a little self-promotion).
 Amazon Studios hired me to develop a screenplay idea for them and write up a treatment.
 For the past six years, I’ve supported myself by stringing words together in a way that pleased people enough that they paid me to keep doing it.